harmon25/react_surface/README.md

 // use the buildHook function to build a hook for LiveView. import { buildHook } from "react_surface";

-const components = {HelloReactSurface};
+// create a components object that our hook will use to resolve a component const components = {HelloReactSurface};
 const reactSurfaceHook = buildHook(components)
 // OR: const {__ReactSurface} = buildHook(components)